My shopping cart

 Your cart is currently empty.Continue Shopping

-Munda Biddi means 'path through the forest' in the local Noongar Aboriginal language.
-This Trial is a world-class, off-road cycling experience.
-The Trail traverses Western Australia's Darling Range and southern forests through eucalyptus bushland, granite outcrops and unique wetlands.
-South-West WA is recognised as a global biodiversity hotspot where you will discover plants and wildlife found nowhere else.
-There are few places in the world where a 1 000 km trail could be built through an undeveloped natural corridor.
+Munda Biddi translates to 'path through the forest' in the indigenous Noongar language spoken in South West of Western Australia.
+The Trial is an off-road cycling trail like no other, traversing WA's Darling Range and southern forests through eucalyptus bushland, granite outcrops and unique wetlands.
+South-West WA is recognised as a global biodiversity hotspot with unique endemic flora and fauna that is just incredible.
+There are few places in the world where a trail of this length could be built in a relatively undeveloped natural corridor.

 You can camp in purpose-built shelters on the Trail or stay in quaint country towns.
 Learn about Aboriginal culture and the region’s rich heritage as you visit the diverse attractions of South-West WA.
 The Trail boasts year-round cycling weather, although summer can be extremely hot.
 The Trail has something for everyone and is easily accessible by car, so you can begin your journey wherever convenient.

 Different sections of the Trail are suitable for cyclists of all abilities and paces.
 However, to really enjoy the Trail, some mountain biking experience is recommended.
 The Trail is predominantly off-road, meaning you can enjoy the scenery whilst staying away from motorised vehicles.